stepanmracek/racer/readme.md

 python main.py
 ```

-**Q**: I have very complext model but it is unable to respond on every single sensoric message 30 times per second.
+**Q**: I have very complex model but it is unable to respond on every single sensoric message 30 times per second.
 Is it a problem?<br>
-**A**: It might not be problem at all.
-The controller subscriber is [configured](https://libzmq.readthedocs.io/en/zeromq4-x/zmq_setsockopt.html) to `subscriber.setsockopt(zmq.CONFLATE, 1)` which means that it allways receives just the last published message and there is buffering of messages in the queue.
-At the same time the subscriber in the main game file considers the instruction about pressed keys as long as there is no new message received.
+**A**: It's not problem at all.
+The controller subscriber is [configured](https://libzmq.readthedocs.io/en/zeromq4-x/zmq_setsockopt.html) to `subscriber.setsockopt(zmq.CONFLATE, 1)` which means that it allways receives just the last published message and there is no buffering of messages in the socket queue.
+At the same time the subscriber in the main game file considers the instruction about pressed keys valid as long as there is no new message received.
 You might test it with:

 ```bash
 python controller_gui.py --car red --fps 10 &